makeyourownmaker/ParametricWeatherModel/README.md

 * Improve command line options
   * Support ground reservoir and surface temperatures in Celsius
-  * Add more range checks: transmissivity and precipitable water
+  * Add more argparse range checks:
+    * transmissivity and precipitable water should both be greater than 0
 * Improve documentation
   * Add more usage examples
     * Illustrate the most important command line options